JoelGonzalez02/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+Releational Databases are a type of database that utilizes tables to store information in rows and columns where it can be retrieved easily.
+SQL is structured query language, it can be used to write commands such as SELECT and FROM into a database editor.

 2. Why do tables need a `primary key`?
+They need a primary key so that each table can have a unique indentifier.

 3. What is the name given to a table column that references the primary key on another table.
+Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables.
+You need a bridge table that combines mutliple primary keys from other tables.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.